Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

 - There is a lot in the output, but lets focus on this:

 <img width="1002" height="733" alt="confHostPath" src="https://github.com/user-attachments/assets/675b7b86-ca04-4fbd-a11b-1059e6029e1d" />

-  - This tells us where the virtual hosts live
+  - This about the virtual hosts.
+      - A virtual host file’s job is to map a hostname to a directory on disk.
+      - This directory is the webroot.

+  - For Nginx servers, hosts live in "sites-enabled".
+      - Therefore lets pay attention to: include /etc/nginx/sites-enabled/*;
-  - The * is a placeholder, by knowing how
+      - The * is a placeholder, when Nginx is installed via apt the vhost file is named "default".

 - Now we have what we need to read the host file: